 The following documents are necessary for the title transfer:

-- Vehicle Title: The original title must be signed by the current owner, with the transfer section completed.
+- Vehicle Title: The original title must be signed by the current owner, and the transfer section must be completed.

 - Bill of Sale: A bill of sale details the transaction, including the vehicle’s description, selling price, and the names and addresses of both parties.